award

 What type of evidence will help my Los Angeles wrongful termination lawsuit?

-Below are some examples our attorneys could use in order to show that there has been a retaliatory wrongful termination on behalf of the employer.
+Below are some examples our attorneys could use to show that the employer engaged in retaliatory wrongful termination.

 • Evidence of discrimination against other co-workers